hansenpw/Trallet/README.md

 It is meant for learning an Android Project with release quality standard.
 To see the app in action, download from https://play.google.com/store/apps/details?id=com.microlabs.trallet&hl=en

+A new branch called [Kotlin](https://github.com/hansenpw/Trallet/tree/kotlin) was made.
+All code except tests are fully written in Kotlin

 Created by Microlabs Team consisting of:
 - Alfino
 - Hansen